naglienso/naglinagli.github.io/_posts/2020-10-28-CapitalOne.md

 When the attacker managed to utilize the SSRF into the WAF instance metadata, she grabbed the credentials to the cloud, utilized the over-premissive premissions of the WAF on the AWS to dump the PII information from their cloud data to the malicious actor VPS.

+The WAF which had been used and had been compormised is the ModSecurity, is an open-source web application firewall (WAF).
+Originally designed as a module for the Apache HTTP Server.